OpenDataology/website/content/en/docs/distributions/ibm/pipelines.md

 ## Run pipelines from the Python DSL source code

 To learn about executing pipelines using the Python DSL source code, try the code below in a Python session using the `echo_pipeline` example.
-The `create_run_from_pipeline_func` takes the DSL source code to compile and run it directly using the Kubeflow pipeline API without uploading it to the pipeline list.
+The `create_run_from_pipeline_func` takes the DSL source code to compile and run it directly using the OpenDataology pipeline API without uploading it to the pipeline list.
 This method is recommended if you are doing quick experiments without version control.

 ```python